ruittenb/sprintname-voting-booth/README.md

-# Pokémon Voting Booth App in Elm
+# Pokémon Sprint Name Voting Booth App in Elm

 This example shows embedding an Elm app into an ordinary HTML-page.
 It consists of a simple Node.js web server and an Elm SPA.